ian-small/Chloe.jl/README.md

 # instead of `nothing` specify an actual filename.
 ```

-If you have installed Chloe as a (local) package the you can use:
+If you have installed Chloë as a (local) package the you can use:

 ```julia
 using Distributed